jlevy/og-equity-compensation/README.md

   and include a self-addressed, stamped envelope for the IRS to send you a return receipt.
   (Some people are so concerned about this they even ask a friend to go with them to the post office as a witness!)
-- ❗ One of the most serious tax-related mistakes you can make is to exercise ISOs without first knowing the impact on your AMT obligations.
-  If there is a large spread between strike price and 409A value, you are potentially on the hook for a very large tax bill—even if you can’t sell the stock.
-  This has pushed people into bankruptcy.
-  It also caused Congress to grant a one-time forgiveness;
-  the odds of that happening again are very low.
-  Understand this topic and talk to a professional if you exercise ISOs.
+- ❗ Watch out for [the AMT trap](#the-amt-trap) we’ve already discussed.
 - ❗ If you exercise your options, and your income had been from consulting rather than employment (1099, not W-2), you will be subject to the self-employment tax in addition to income tax.
 Self-employment taxes consist of both the employer and the employee side of FICA.
 This means you will owe the Social Security tax component (6.2%) up to the FICA wage base, and you will owe the Hospital Insurance component (2.9%) on all of your income.
-- 🔸 Thoughtfully decide when to exercise options.
+- ❗ Thoughtfully decide when to exercise options.
   As discussed, if you wait until the company is doing really well, or when you are leaving, the delay can have serious downsides.

-🚧 Link to Congress’s one-time forgiveness?

 ## Evaluating Equity Compensation